-Timothy seems to be a somewhat innocent, perhaps weak-willed young man, as Paul appears to continually encourage him to be strong in his faith.
-Paul reminds Timothy that they are all suffering for the gospel, Paul even being enchained as a result of it.
+Timothy seems to be a somewhat innocent, perhaps a weak-willed young man, as Paul appears to continually encourage him to be strong in his faith.
+Paul reminds Timothy that they are all suffering for the gospel, with Paul being enchained as a result of the faith.
 Paul gives Timothy a helpful little poem at 2:11-13.
 He instructs Timothy to avoid quarrelsome, false teachers.
-Paul tells Timothy about the “end of days” wherein people be “boastful” and “lovers of money” and “disobedient” and “unholy.”
+Paul tells Timothy about the “end of days” wherein people will be “boastful” and “lovers of money” and “disobedient” and “unholy.”

 Paul tells Timothy to keep up the good fight, because Paul’s end is coming soon (4:6-8).
-Paul closes with a personal request for Timothy to come to him, as numerous other followers have gone elsewhere, and he mentions “Alexander the metalworker” who apparently betrayed Paul -he curses him.
+Paul closes with a personal request for Timothy to come to him, as numerous other followers have left Paul, and he mentions “Alexander the metalworker” who apparently once betrayed Paul -Paul curses him.
 He asks Timothy to bring his cloak and scrolls when he arrives.

 Epistle to Titus

 Recall Paul’s mentioning of Titus in Galatians, when he describes traveling with Titus and Barnabas.
-Titus was the founder of the church in Corinth, and during the writing of this letter, Titus is left on the island of Crete by Paul to build the church there, as well.
+Titus was the founder of the church in Corinth, and during the writing of this letter, Titus is left on the island of Crete by Paul to build the church.
 Like the two letters to Timothy, the Epistle to Titus is perhaps apocryphal.

 He encourages Titus as an “elder” representative of the church to be “blameless.”
 As with Timothy, Paul warns against false prophets and wants Titus to preach to the older men of Crete so they may be righteous.
 In addition he instructs Titus to encourage the young men to be disciplined and self-controlled.

 Paul promises to send Artemas or Tychicus, and he asks Titus to come to him in Nicopolis during the winter.
-The letter lasts chapters long.
+The letter lasts for a total of three chapters.